Have you ever wondered what the difference between a bill and an expense is in QuickBooks?

 The first step will be to choose a payment method.

-I’ll be paying with a check so it prompts me to enter a check number.
-If this was paid by automatic payment the check number field can be left blank.
+I’ll pay with a check, so it prompts me to enter a check number.
+The check number field can be left blank if this was paid by automatic payment.

-To pay the Bob’s Burger Joint bill I check it off in the list of bills and verify the amount is correct.
-Then click the green save button in the lower right-hand corner and select Save and close.
+To pay the Bob’s Burger Joint bill, I check it off in the list of bills and verify that the amount is correct.
+Then, I click the green save button in the lower right-hand corner, select Save, and close.

 You should NEVER create an expense to pay for something you’ve already entered as a bill.
 This will seriously screw up your accounting.
 Always use “Pay Bills.”

-You now know the difference between a bill and expense in QuickBooks and when you should use one over the other.
+You now know the difference between a bill and an expense in QuickBooks and when to use one over the other.

 https://www.buymeacoffee.com/gentlefrog